Top 10 Best British Writers

 Geoffrey Chaucer

-Geoffrey Chaucer, born around 1343 and died on October 25, 1400, is often called the Father of English literature.
+Geoffrey Chaucer, born around 1343 and deceased on October 25, 1400, is often called the Father of English literature.
 He is widely regarded as the greatest English poet of the Middle Ages.
-Chaucer was the first poet to be buried in Poets' Corner at Westminster Abbey.
+Chaucer was the first writer to be buried in what later became Poets' Corner at Westminster Abbey.

 -